 Travel is one of the most enriching parts of life.
-See new places, try new cuisines, make memories with your partner that will last a lifetime.
+See new places, try new cuisines, make memories together that will last a lifetime.

 Ahhh, yes.
 The joys of travel.